 The increase in awareness of the safety of medical devices has taken an international character, in large part because of the convergence of FDA regulations and International Organization for Standardization (ISO) standards.
 As international requirements for the biological evaluation of materials continue to be developed and issued, the use of the chemical characterization of materials to establish biocompatibility has become essential.

-The ability of a implant to act as scaffolding that supports new bone formation and the bone growth.
+The ability of a implement to act as scaffolding that supports new bone formation and the bone growth.

 Factors that influence osteoconductive nature of a bone graft are its chemical composition and morphology.